tsehay/Google-Chrome-Video-Capture-trial/README.md

 ## Usage

 First, create a new instance of `Wrapper`, providing the id of a video element.
-The success and error callback arWraents are optional.
+The success and error callback arguments are optional.

     var Wra = new Wrapper({video: 'myVideo'}, showSuccess, showError);